8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220615/content.md

 Rendering charts can be difficult though and I don’t think there’s any manipulation happening here.

-Designers often want to represent the highest-high and lowest low.
+Designers often want to represent the highest-high and lowest-low.
 Typically, we want to fill the screen.
-We want to trust that viewers will look at the scale and see the shifts, while visually dramatic represent only a fraction of the overall net worth and change over time.
+We want to trust that viewers will look at the scale and see the shifts in comparison to that.
+Unfortunately, while it adds visual drama, it represents a fraction of the net worth and change over time.

-Granted, most of this upward movement is because I’m still putting money in; the value of the portfolio is down a few thousand dollars compared to the cost basis.
+To be clear, most of this upward movement is because I’m putting money in; the value of the portfolio is down in value by about 10,000 USD compared to the cost basis; so, roughly 10 percent of the portfolio.

 The third image shows the time from just before I started tracking in [Personal Capital](https://www.personalcapital.com) up to June of this year.
 There are three bands, each representing a third of my net worth.
 The initial spike is from setting up and syncing my accounts.
 The steady climb that follows is primarily from my contributions; it’s too early for the effects of compounding and increased valuation to really take hold.
 The vertical line represents January first of 2022; when the volatility struck.
 And, for me, this where the plateau started.
 Further, this chart doesn’t seem nearly as scary as the first or as demotivating as the second.